 Guiding and caring for students through their transition from childhood to adolescence is a major goal at St. Clement's School.
 Middle School students gain responsibility, independence, and confidence as they develop personal and academic skills.
-Challenging experiences help encourage each student's meaningful progression across the sixth through eighth grade years.
+Challenging experiences help encourage each student's meaningful progression across the fifth through eighth-grade years.

 The Middle School academic program is departmentalized.
 The core curriculum includes academic courses in English, history, mathematics, science, and Spanish.
 The entire curriculum seeks to develop speaking, writing, critical and creative thinking, and problem solving skills in addition to constructing knowledge in the subject areas.
 Please see the grade level detail for elective offerings.